isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/House-to-House-and-Street-Collections-Licence.md

 <li>
 <strong>What other documents do I need to submit for my House to House and Street Collections application?
 </strong><br>
-The applicant needs to furnish a 'Memorandum of Agreement (MOA) between the main organiser of the fund raising event and the beneficiary (to be signed by both parties) before the application can be processed.
+The applicant needs to furnish a �Memorandum of Agreement (MOA) between the main organiser of the fund raising event and the beneficiary (to be signed by both parties) before the application can be processed.
 The application will take at least ten working days to process upon the receipt of the MOA and all other required supporting documents.
 <br><br>
 Failure to submit all the required documents will result in the rejection of the submitted application.
 </li>